 Offered by the Department of Mathematics and Computer Information Science

-The goal of the instructional program in Mathematics is to provide high quality education in mathematics meeting the instructional and professional needs of our students, and to nurture in them an appreciation of mathematics, abstraction, rigor, and justification.
+The goal of the B.S.Ed. in Mathematics is to provide high quality education in mathematics meeting the instructional and professional needs of our students, and to nurture in them an appreciation of mathematics, abstraction, rigor, and justification.
 Our instructional programs incorporate the standard core topics as well as more specialized areas.
-Two concentrations are offered, applied mathematics and pure mathematics.

 The vision of the Mathematics programs is to continue to maintain the integrity and rigor in our students’ learning in mathematics and to consistently strive to bring new and interesting ideas to our curriculum.

-The core values guiding the Mathematics concentrations are:
+The core values guiding the Mathematics programs are:

 - Commitment to high-quality undergraduate education and student success.

 - Quality assurance of academic programs.

 - Continuous program improvement through assessment of program educational objectives and student outcomes.